AbhiSmart/Kubernetes/README.md

 1.)
 A sample nodejs server with 10 replicas running on exposed on port 3000 2.)
-The deployment will autoscale at average 50% cpu and 60% memory
+The deployment will autoscale at average 50% cpu and 60% memory 3.)
+A custom docker image hosted on ECR called nodejs-test:latest 4.)
+Ansible automation to to login and pull an image from AWS ECR 5.)
+Exposed the app on port 3000 via classic load balancer 6.)
+Any change to the deployment should always ensure at least 7 replicas are running at all times - using deployment maxUnavailability
+7.)
+Pod will have higher priority than daemonset pods 8.)
+Load test the application and include the test results in your submission